On this page:

 Bear Hunting: A permit is required from the Maine Bureau of Parks and Lands to place bait on Public Reserved Land for the purpose of hunting bear.

 All MDIFW-owned Wildlife Management Areas (WMA), except Steve Powell WMA (Swan Island) and portions of Steep Falls and Killick Pond WMA, are open for general-law hunting and trapping.
-A full list of these areas can be found at mefishwildlife.com.
-Permanent hunting stands placed on MDIFW-owned WMAs require a permit, and bear baiting/trapping is authorized by permit only.
+Information on WMAs, including maps can be found at mefishwildlife.com/wma.
+Removable stands or blinds, such as ladder, hang on, pop-up blinds etc. when placed for more than one day require a permit to hunt on MDIFW-owned WMAs.
+Permanent structures are prohibited.
+Permission is not needed if blind and stand are removed daily.
+Placing or hunting over bait and bear trapping is authorized by permit only.
+Contact the appropriate Regional office for permit inquiries.
+A person may utilize game cameras on WMAs without landowner permission.
 Contact the appropriate Regional office for permit inquiries.

 Note: On National Wildlife Refuges that permit hunting of upland game, persons hunting upland species other than deer and turkey with a shotgun shall possess and use only nontoxic shot while in the field.